 James Bucki has a bachelor degree and master’s degree in business and marketing.
 He has attended the American Numismatic Association's Summer Seminars and has been trained in coin grading, advanced numismatic negotiations, minting errors and collecting techniques.
 His independent study has focused on modern U.S. coins and numismatic market place trends.

-From James Bucki:
+By James Bucki:

 For me, coin collecting is more than a hobby: It is a passion.
 As a professional educator, I love to teach and there is nothing more enjoyable than teaching people about coin collecting.
 I started collecting coins when I was ten years old and have witnessed the evolution of the hobby into what it is today.
 I look forward to teaching anyone on the Internet who wants to learn about the joys and investment opportunities of coin collecting.